nickrusso42518/mkfd/README.md

     Given 3 devices in an entity across 2 entities would yield 6 files total.

   * `infra_templates/`: Place infrastructure templates here.
-These templates embed their own iteration, typically iterating over the entity_list, to write information that assists updating the infrastructure to support the addition of these new entities.
-For example, if 4 new carrier POPs are provisioned, an infra_template might populate a CSV to be imported into the AAA server to add these new systems, rather than doing it manually.
+These templates embed their own iteration, typically iterating over the `entity_list`, to write information that assists updating the infrastructure to support the addition of these new entities.
+For example, if 4 new carrier POPs are provisioned, an infra template might populate a CSV to be imported into the AAA server to add these new systems, rather than doing it manually.
-    For transient GAIT missions, such as DMC, GSTO, AEHF, and Teleport L2VPN, there are no changes to the underlying GAIT infrastructure. __This folder will not be created when no infrastructure templates are defined for a playbook that inherits this role.
+    __This folder is only created when infra templates are defined for a playbook that inherits this role.
 This keeps the delivery bundle clean.__

   * `doc_inputs/`: Place any files related to PDF generation here.
 At a